roman-milk/roman-milk.github.io/a-weird-one.md

  That night the only difference from the previous two was that I fucked Gail twice.
 The first time she was riding Norm (one of the white guys) cowgirl while sucking Dale (another one of the white guys) and her ass was free.
 Mom and Mary were both being three holed and I had a hard on and so pissed at Gail or not I took the open hole.
 The second time I didn't know I was fucking her until it was too far along for me to want to stop.

  What happened was that I had been lying on my back and Mary had been riding me cowgirl.
 Mom was in the doggie position being fucked by Marcus and she was bent forward kissing me.
 Mom's tongue was in my throat when Mary had to get up to go to the bathroom.
 A couple of minutes later while mom was still swabbing my tonsils a pussy slid down on my cock and I thought it was Mary coming back from the can.
 It turned out to be Gail.
 Like I said, I was too far into it to back away.
 She rode me until I had to get off and I rolled her onto her back and fucked her hard until I busted my nuts.
-When I blew into her she looked up at me and smiled and right then and there I said: Report_Story #2
+When I blew into her she looked up at me and smiled and right then and there I said: